Outdoor Projectors and Outdoor Movie Screens 2017

 If you do happen to get yourself a projector that isn’t the brightest, you don’t have to give up hope!
 Just look for a spot to hold your movie night that is sufficiently dark to keep the projected image clear and defined.

 Another tip when selecting the right brightness is not to overdo it.
 There are larger, more powerful projectors out there rated at 6000 lumens and more.
-You don’t need to splash a large amount of money on one of these if you don’t plan on making a business out of outdoor movies.
+You don’t need to splash a large amount of money on one of these if you don’t plan on making an outdoor movie theaters business.
 These large-scale projectors are used at drive-in cinemas, schools, and other applications with large numbers of viewers.
 3000 to 4000 lumens is the perfect range for you.

 When you go out and design to pick an outdoor projector for your movie night, you have to think about the fact that some of the projectors you see will project at a higher resolution than others.

 With an outdoor projector, you need the resolution to be as high as it can be for your budget.
 Quality is key here because of how much interference you’ll be seeing anyway when playing a movie outside.
 Whether you’re going to actually be watching a movie or even playing a video game on the screen, the higher the resolution, the better your experience is going to be.
-Most mid-range projectors today project images that are either 1920×1080 or 720p.
+Most mid-range projectors today project images that are either 1920×1080 or 720p which is more than enough your average outside movie theater.

 Ideally, you would pick one with a 1080p / 1080i resolution.
 Another reason to opt for higher resolution with a backyard cinema is the seating.
 Since seats will be spaced out and will be further from the screen than most people are used to, a crystal clear image is paramount to having a great outdoor movie screen.